Balanced Diffusion-Guided Fusion for Multimodal Remote Sensing Classification: Related Work

 where $\mathbf{I}$ is the identity matrix.
 Here, $\mu_t=\sqrt{\alpha_t} \boldsymbol{x_{t-1}}$ and $\sigma_t^2 = (1-\alpha_t)\mathbf{I}$ are the mean value and the variance, respectively.

 In the reverse process, the model predicts the clean data $\boldsymbol{x_{t-1}}$ given $\boldsymbol{x_t}$.
 The conditional probability is expressed as:

 where $\mu_\theta$ and $\sigma^2_\theta$ are the predicted mean and variance, parameterized by the model.
-The predicted mean $\mu_\theta(\boldsymbol{x_t}, t)$ is typically defined as:
+The predicted mean $\mu_\theta(\boldsymbol{x}_t, t)$ is typically defined as:

-where $\epsilon_\theta(\boldsymbol{x_t}, t)$ represents the noise predicted by the model.
+where $\epsilon_\theta(\boldsymbol{x}_t, t)$ represents the noise predicted by the model.

 DDPMs can recover the target distribution through iterative denoising, thereby effectively promoting remote sensing image interpretation tasks \cite{10684806}.
 Many studies utilize DDPMs to capture the data distribution of complex images and integrate the extracted features at one \cite{10234379} or multiple time steps \cite{10542168} into various tasks during training, such as classification \cite{10179942,sigger2024unveiling}, change detection \cite{jia2024siamese,zhang2023diffucd}, image matching \cite{11024126}, and object detection \cite{chen2023diffusiondet}.
+In the content of multimodal data analysis, Zhang et al. \cite{10716525} fused the HSI image features extracted by DDPMs into a downstream multi-branch network.
+Du et al. \cite{10733944} integrated diffusion feature into mamba structure for semantic segmentation.

-In the content of multimodal data analysis, Zhang et al. \cite{10716525} fused the HSI image features extracted by DDPMs into a downstream multi-branch network to achieve multimodal remote sensing image classification.
 However, these methods rarely leverage the global guidance provided by diffusion features.
-Meanwhile, solely extracting diffusion features from HSIs does not satisfy the requirements for multimodal classification.
+Besides, solely extracting diffusion features from HSIs does not satisfy the requirements for multimodal classification.
 To address these issues, this paper proposes an improved DDPM to obtain modality-balanced multimodal diffusion features.
-In addition, a series of feature extraction and classification techniques are designed to guide the downstream multi-branch network.